Creatine supplementation may temporarily influence DHT levels.

 Contributing to muscle and bone metabolism

-Male pattern baldness represents one of the most discussed potential consequences of elevated DHT levels.
-The hormone can cause gradual miniaturization of hair follicles, particularly in genetically predisposed individuals.
+Male pattern baldness is one of the most discussed potential consequences of elevated DHT levels.
+The hormone can cause gradual miniaturization of hair follicles, particularly in individuals with a genetic predisposition to androgenic alopecia.

 Potential Mechanisms of DHT Interaction